Adam’s Free Newsletter

 or read the latest issues online below

-How the UK is short‑changing its own pensioners abroad Imagine working your whole life in the UK, paying your National Insurance, and retiring with the promise of a state pension that’s meant to support you in your later years.
-Now imagine that pension slowly shrinking year by year – not because you did anything wrong, but because you chose to live somewhere sunny, peaceful, or affordable.
-Frozen pensions mean you’re lost earnings.
-That’s exactly what’s happening to around 450,000 British retirees living overseas, most of them in Commonwealth countries like Canada, Australia, New Zealand, and yes, Thailand.
-Their crime?
-Choosing… Read more: Frozen Pensions?
-Let’s Do Better
+How the UK is short‑changing its own pensioners abroad If you’re reading this, you dont need to imagine working your whole life in the UK, paying your obligatory National Insurance and retiring with the promise of a state pension that’s meant to support you in retirement.
+Now consider that pension shrinking year by year because you chose to live somewhere sunny, peaceful, or affordable.
+A state pension that doesn’t increase annually, as it does in the UK, EU, and USA, means you’ve lost what you were promised, even when obligated to pay National Insurance all your working life.
+That’s exactly… Read more: Frozen State Pensions - The Forgotten Generation

 Reflections on Britain, Aging, and Exile I was born and raised under the constant drone of British Army helicopters in Belfast, seeing young British men and women give their lives to protect a UK city divided against itself.
 Despite being coined ‘the Dirty War‘, most of those serving did so for their country, for the safety of their countrymen, and simply because it was their job.
 It’s from then I first learned what ‘British values’ meant: resilience, duty and service.
 So it’s painful—shameful, even—to see how some UK politicians, pursuing their own their self-interest, have abandoned the same people I… Read more: The Forgotten Generation